Three Score and Ten

 As you can probably tell by this point, I'm agin the whole thing.
 I don't want to live to 150, not even in good health.
 I believe, in fact, that the idea of prolonging life is awful in and of itself.
 Imagine a world full of old farts!
 You may say: ah, yes, but they will have the bodies of 30-year-olds.
 Come on — that's the worst kind of old fart.
 Old-fart-hood is a state of mind, and no amount of fiddling with genes is going to change that.

-Yet, even without any vision of an afterlife, even with nothing more to hope for than a long sleep, I think most of us feel that there is something fitting about leaving the world after seven or eight decades of stumbling around in it.
-I can remember overhearing my grandmother, in old age, saying to my mother: "I'm weary, our Esther — so weary."
-(As well she might be after raising thirteen children.)
 Enough is enough.
-Do what you like with the body: pump it full of hormones, smooth out the flesh, brighten the eyes, sharpen the reflexes and oil the joints: the person, the core of myself that knows my own history, that has been sorting and weighing and accumulating and negotiating, loving and hating, anticipating and regretting, for 70 or 80 years, will get weary at last.
+Do what you like with the body: pump it full of hormones, smooth out the flesh, brighten the eyes, sharpen the reflexes and oil the joints: the person, the core of myself that knows my own history, that has been sorting and weighing and accumulating and negotiating, loving and hating, anticipating and regretting, for seventy or eighty years, will, like Granny Knowles, get weary at last.
 Biochemistry will never be able to do anything about that.